Shielded metal arc welding: Power supply

 The preferred polarity of the SMAW system depends primarily upon the electrode being used and the desired properties of the weld.
-Direct current with a negatively charged electrode (DCEN) causes heat to build up in the parent material, increasing the electrode melting rate and decreasing the depth of the weld.
-Reversing the polarity so that the electrode is positively charged (DCEP) and the workpiece is negatively charged increases the weld penetration.
+Direct current with a negatively charged electrode (DCEN) causes heat to build up in the parent material, decreasing the electrode melting rate and increasing the depth of the weld.
+Reversing the polarity so that the electrode is positively charged (DCEP) and the workpiece is negatively charged increases electrode wear and decreases the weld penetration.
 With alternating current the polarity changes over 100 times per second, creating an even heat distribution and providing a balance between electrode melting rate and penetration.

 Typically, the equipment used for SMAW consists of a step-down transformer and for direct current models a rectifier, which converts alternating current into direct current.
 Because the power normally supplied to the welding machine is high-voltage alternating current, the welding transformer is used to reduce the voltage and increase the current.
 As a result, instead of 220 V at 50 A, for example, the power supplied by the transformer is around 17–45 V at currents up to 600 A. A number of different types of transformers can be used to produce this effect, including multiple coil and inverter machines, with each using a different method to manipulate the welding current.
 The multiple coil type adjusts the current by either varying the number of turns in the coil (in tap-type transformers) or by varying the distance between the primary and secondary coils (in movable coil or movable core transformers).
 Inverters, which are smaller and thus more portable, use electronic components to change the current characteristics.

 Electrical generators and alternators are frequently used as portable welding power supplies, but because of lower efficiency and greater costs, they are less frequently used in industry.
 Maintenance also tends to be more difficult, because of the complexities of using a combustion engine as a power source.
 However, in one sense they are simpler: the use of a separate rectifier is unnecessary because they can provide either AC or DC.
 However, the engine driven units are most practical in field work where the welding often must be done out of doors and in locations where transformer type welders are not usable because there is no power source available to be transformed.

 In some units, the alternator is essentially the same as that used in portable generating sets used to supply mains power, modified to produce a higher current at a lower voltage but still at the 50 or 60 Hz grid frequency.
 In higher-quality units, an alternator with more poles is used and supplies current at a higher frequency, such as 400 Hz.
 The smaller amount of time the high-frequency waveform spends near zero makes it much easier to strike and maintain a stable arc than with the cheaper grid-frequency sets or grid-frequency mains-powered units.